raulrr1986/Docker-WordPress-LEMP/README.md

 Download or Clone Docker WordPress LEMP.
 Once in the repository, run `docker-compose up` and you're up and running.

 # Let's Start
-WordPress on PHP7.4 + MySQL 8.0 with Docker Compose
+WordPress on PHP7.4 + MariaDB with Docker Compose

 Install WordPress on the latest LEMP stack using Docker Compose.

 The following Docker images have been used: